Understanding the Symptoms of Gum Disease and When to See Your Dentist

 Symptoms of Gum Disease to Look Out For

 It is important to monitor your oral health, not only with a dentist, but at home.
 There are several symptoms that you can look for at home, so add a check-up to your morning or evening routine to ensure that the early signs are detected.
-It is your best defence to prevent irreversible damage.
+It is your best defense to prevent irreversible damage.
 Here’s what to watch for:

 - Sensitive, bleeding gums